 What is Human Rights in Human Resources (#HRinHR)?

 HR in HR is the integration of human rights principles in business, and people management and operations

 As per Article 29 of the Universal Declaration of Human Rights (UDHR) HR professionals are somewhat an advocate of human rights as a matter of social responsibility.
 HR pros, being the champion on culture enhancement, employee engagement; and being the one responsible for HR processes and strategic policies, are natural duty bearers of #HRinHR.”

-HRinHR can be an effective exercise to help HR professionals, if not the entire management team, in identifying employee service points that impacts social justice.
-These include but not limited to the timely and accurate release of employee salary and benefits, employee engagement programs that encourage open communication, safe environment and discipline system that observes substantive and procedural due process.
+HRinHR can be an effective exercise to help HR professionals, if not the entire management team, in identifying employee service points that impacts employee engagement and retention.
+This includes, but not limited to the timely and accurate release of employee salary and benefits, culture and values enhancementemployee engagement programs that encourage open communication, safe environment and discipline system that observes substantive and procedural due process.

 HRinHR is also a tool to help strategic policy makers and HR business partners align company policies, corporate culture and values, to that of best practices in business and human rights, national and international laws.
 These include, but not limited to, non discrimination, gender equality, cybercrime, data privacy, general labor standards, occupational health and safety.

 Likely Benefits of HRinHR

 When human rights are observed in business, it can bring these benefits:

 Less trouble with regulatory bodies